-When a selective truth is told, with many similar truths never mentioned, listeners readily make associations to displayed traits that may not be germane to the truth told.
+When only a selective truth is told, with many related true facts are ignored.
+Listeners readily make associations to displayed traits that may not be germane to the truth told.
 This facility of personal learning is natural and occurs across all thinking.
 It is the reason that sins of omissions can be so deadly.

 Example.
 Recently Trump in politics criticized Elijah Cummings for quality of life failures in his bailiwick.
 I’m from Baltimore and recognize the truth underneath much of Trump’s criticisms.
 So how can telling the truth lead bad decision-making?

 Repeated exposure to a specific case strengthens the association of all features, even those that are not germane–black, urban, Democrat, criticized Trump.
 Rats, poverty, drug abuse, and violence plague many white, rural, Trump-voting districts run by Republicans.